mkistler/azure-api-style-guide/docs/azure-ruleset.md

 Service-defined path segments should be restricted to 0-9 A-Z a-z - . _ ~, with : allowed only as described below to designate an action operation.

-### az-property-descriptions
+### az-property-description

-All schema properties should have descriptions.
+All schema properties should have a description.

 ### az-property-names-convention

 Property names should be lowerCamelCase.

-### az-patch-content-type

-The request body content type for patch operations should be JSON merge patch.

 ### az-request-body-not-allowed